ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 <img src="{{ site.baseurl }}/assets/images/sfdogeparty/historical-NFT-chart_2011-2014.webp" style="width:100%;">

 The first NFT on Dogecoin (JOLLY ROGER + MILKYWAY) were minted in August 2014, a full year before the [first nft on Ethereum](https://etheria.world/whatis.html).

+To be clear, those are the earliest assets on Dogecoin with original artwork.
+There may be some earlier minted assets,  on Dogecoin, that have subsquently added art.

 The digital antiquities market has only begun to form, but is growing rapidly.